-URL: Add one variable product to cart (with 1 attribute only)
+URL: Add one variable product to the cart (with 1 attribute only)

-- Here we are adding Variable Product ID 47, and especially its variation ID = 88, where the color attribute is equal to blue.
+- Here we are adding variable product ID 47, and its variation ID 88, where the color attribute is equal to blue.

-URL: Add one variable product to cart (with 2 attributes)
+URL: Add one variable product to the cart (with 2 attributes)

-- Here we are adding Variable Product ID 47, and especially its variation ID = 88, where the color attribute is blue and size attribute “M”.
+- Here we are adding variable product ID 47, and its variation ID is 88, where the color attribute is blue and the size attribute is “M”.

-URL: Add one variable product to cart (with 2 attributes and Quantity = 3)
+URL: Add one variable product to the cart (with 2 attributes and Quantity = 3)

-- In addition, you can also redirect to cart, checkout, and another page in the same way as we have discussed for the simple product page.
+- In addition to this, you can also redirect to the cart, checkout, and another page in the same way as we have discussed for the simple product page.

 URL: Add one variable product to cart & redirect to cart

-URL: Add one variable product to cart & redirect to checkout
+URL: Add one variable product to the cart & redirect to checkout

 URL: Add one variable product to cart & redirect to any page